 - Filter each list to find terms with high volume and low competition

 - Export your data so you can share it with colleagues or clients.

-If you're new to keyword research, it's worth taking some time to familiarize yourself with the 'Quick research' tool before moving on.
+If you're new to keyword research, it's worth taking some time to familiarize yourself with the tool before moving on.
 If you've questions, please let us know at the bottom of this page.

-- Give your campaign a name
+- Give your project a name

 Google loves well organized websites, and so will your users.
 If your site architecture and internal linking make sense, it will be easier for search engines to find and index your pages and, more importantly, for your visitors to navigate through your site.